-- a) The outdoor fan may not run and damage to the unit may occur. - b) There may be no air flow. - c) The tubing may freeze and burst. - d) The condenser pressure may drop because of strong wind, and the indoor unit may freeze.

-2-5.
-Precautions for Installation in Heavy Snow Areas

-- (1) The platform should be higher than the max. snow depth.
-(Fig. 2-11) - (2) The 2 anchoring feet of the outdoor unit should be used for the platform, and the platform should be installed beneath the air intake side of outdoor unit. - (3) The platform foundation must be firm and the unit must be secured with anchor bolts. - (4) In case of installation on a roof subject to strong wind, countermeasures must be taken to prevent the unit from being blown over.
+- The fan in the outdoor unit may stop running, causing the unit to be damaged. - There may be no air flow. - The tubing may freeze and burst. - The condenser pressure may drop because of strong wind, and the indoor unit may freeze. - 2-5.
+Precautions When Installing in Heavy Snow Areas - a) The platform should be higher than the maximum snow depth.
+(Fig. 2-10) - b) The 2 anchoring feet of the outdoor unit should be used for the platform, and the platform should be installed beneath the air-intake side of the outdoor unit. - c) The platform foundation must be solid and the unit must be secured with anchor bolts. - d) When installing on a roof subject to strong wind, countermeasures must be taken to prevent the unit from being overturned.